 Due to the periodicity of the switching signals, the energy concentrates in one particular frequency and also in its harmonics.
 These levels or energy is radiated and therefore this is where a potential EMI issue arises.
-The built-in spread-spectrum frequency modulation further helps system designers with better EMC management.
-The spread spectrum can be active when soft-start is finished .
+The RTQ2104 build-in spread-spectrum frequency modulation further helping systems designers with better EMC management.
+The spread spectrum can be active when soft-start is finished and zero-current is not detected.
 The spread-spectrum is implemented by a pseudo random sequence and uses +6% spread of the switching frequency, that is, the frequency will vary from 2.1MHz to 2.226MHz.
-Therefore, the RTQ2104BP still guarantees that the 2.1MHz switching frequency does not drop into the AM band limit of 1.8MHz.
+Therefore, the RTQ2104 still guarantees that the 2.1MHz switching frequency does not drop into the AM band limit of 1.8MHz.